frederikgramkortegaard/tribune/README.md

 - `client_app` - Simple client that connects and listens for events
 - `MockDataCollectionModule` - Example data collection implementation for testing

-## Product Vision

-Regular p2p system, but event-driven.
-Server publishes computation specs (could be SQL table structures or ML model definitions), clients subscribe with their endpoints, then we get this publisher-consumer MPC system where data stays distributed.

-Future: integrate blockchain payments for computation contributions.

 ## Quick Start